 How high should a golfer tee up the ball when using fairway woods and hybrids?

-With fairway woods and hybrids off the tee, most golfers would obviously have a lower tee height than a driver.
+With fairway woods and hybrids off the tee, most golfers would obviously use a lower tee height than a driver.
 However, the question isn't tee height on its own; rather, the question is how high to tee the ball relative to the face height of the golf club being used.

 Generally speaking, the best height for teeing it up with fairway woods and hybrids is to tee the ball so that a little less than the top half of the ball is showing above the crown at address.
-Typically, players are not swinging up with fairway woods and hybrids as they have considerably more loft than driver.
+Typically, players are not swinging up very much, if at all, with fairway woods and hybrids as they have considerably more loft than driver.
 The idea is to make solid contact and use the height of the tee to give yourself a little bit of wiggle room in the event that you don't catch the ball flush -- which happens a lot for most golfers.